AMERICAN RHODODENDRON SOCIETY

 6.1.10 Inform the chapters of pending and completed actions of the Board via the minutes of the Board and/or a personal newsletter.

-6.1.10.1 In addition to verbal communication at chapter meetings, the district director and/or alternate should forward minutes of the Board meetings to each chapter president in the district.
-They should also issue a newsletter to each chapter president on a regular basis (quarterly or semi-annually), summarizing matters pending before the Society's board and sharing ideas gleaned from individual chapters (programs, available speakers, fund-raising, etc.).
-Copies of all district director newsletters should also be mailed to the Executive Director, the President, and the Regional Vice-Presidents.
+6.1.10.1 In addition to verbal communication at chapter meetings, the District Director and/or alternate should forward minutes of the Board meetings to each chapter President in the district.
+They should also issue a newsletter to each chapter President on a regular basis (quarterly or semi-annually), summarizing matters pending before the Society's board and sharing ideas gleaned from individual chapters (programs, available speakers, fund-raising, etc.).
+Copies of all District Director newsletters should also be sent to the Office Administrator, the President, and the Regional Vice-Presidents.

 6.1.11 Help identify potential leaders for future service to the Society.